SAP-samples/s4hana-hana-audit-policies/README.md

 The third set called “optional” suggests policy definition for extended system changelog and monitoring.
 These have the prefix '_SAPS4_Opt_'.
 1. **S/4HANA HANA Audit Policies additional consideration** (File: 4_s4hana_hana_audit_policiy_additional.sql)
 The fourth called “additional” gives examples for policy definition for specific scenarios.
 It is not recommended to apply the policies without careful consideration.
 There is no predefined naming.
 Adoption cannot be done out of the box.
 Adjustments depend on the usage of an individual HANA database.
+1. **S/4HANA Expose View on Auditlog** (File: 5_s4hana_expose_view_on_auditlog.sql)
+The fifth file contains an example implementation of a table function.
+It is needed if a part of the HANA audit log should to be exposed to a user without granting select on all audit entries.

 Please refer to [SAP Note 3016478](https://launchpad.support.sap.com/#/notes/3016478) for more details and explanations.